-Explains eating problems, including possible causes and how you can access treatment and support.
-Includes tips for helping yourself, and guidance for friends and family.
+Learn about eating problems, including possible causes, symptoms and how to access treatment and support.
+Includes self-care tips for helping yourself, plus guidance for friends and family.

 "My eating problem was a response to difficult changes happening to me and the questions of identity these changes raised, but was also set against a backdrop of bullying, poor mental health and low self-esteem throughout my time at school."

-People with eating problems often share common traits which may make them more vulnerable, for example:
+People experiencing eating problems often share common traits.
+Certain traits may make you more vulnerable to developing an eating problem.

-Eating problems often develop at the same time as you are going through major life changes such as puberty, going to a new school, working out your sexuality, or leaving home for the first time.
+Eating problems often develop at the same time as you're going through major life changes such as:

 "My eating problem began when I was younger and was bullied a lot.
 I lost my appetite through stress and felt like people would like me more if I was thinner and seemed more in control.
 I associated eating with feeling like I was losing control."

-And if other people in your family were dieting, over-eating or experiencing an eating problem, this may have had an impact on you too.
+Other people in your family may have been dieting, over-eating or experiencing an eating problem.
+In turn, this can have an impact on you too.

 "I had issues with my eating when my parents split up.
 It was the only part of my life that I felt like I could control, and I craved that control as everything else spiralled."

-Research has shown that your genes may have an impact on whether you are vulnerable to developing an eating problem.
+Research has shown that genes and biology may impact your chance of developing an eating problem.

-It has also been found that some people with eating problems seem to have different amounts of the brain chemicals that control hunger, appetite and digestion.
-For example:
+We all have brain chemicals that control hunger, appetite and digestion.
+It has been found that some people with eating problems seem to have different amounts of these.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.